SeaHogs/tp/docs/UserGuide.md

 Format: `addm ic/NRIC h/HEIGHT w/WEIGHT [t/ALLERGY]…​`

 * The NRIC must be a NRIC of an already existing patient.
-* The value HEIGHT and WEIGHT should be positive alphanumerical values.
+* The value HEIGHT should only contain alphanumerical measured in cm, and should be bigger than 0 and smaller than 300.
+* The value WEIGHT should only contain alphanumerical measured in kg, and should be bigger than 0 and smaller than 650.
 * The allergy tag should be a single word of alphanumeric characters and no space.

 <div markdown="block" class="alert alert-info">